it-jonjon/clamer2025-devwks-2039/README.md

 For continued learning, check out some of the **resources below**.
 Also, don't forget to complete your [Session Survey](imgages/workshop_survey.png) —your feedback is incredibly important!

-If I did great, we'd love to know.
-And if you think I sucked, that’s fine too—let me know how I can improve!
+If I did great, I'd love to know.
+And if you think I sucked, well please don't tell anyone 🙂 Seriously, your feedback is appreciated.

 **Have a fantastic rest of your Cisco Live experience!** 🚀